- What does your project look like with WordPress from Day 1 to Launch?

 - Considering how you’ll scale as traffic increases

 - Same as the previous question, ButterCMS handles this for you and we make doing it at scale a top priority.
 Our platform has served over a billion requests.

-In this article, we’ve taken you through the inception of a project (adding a blog to your existing site or app) through two solutions: a traditional CMS like WordPress and a headless CMS like Butter.
+So far, we’ve walked you through the typical product journey when using two solutions: a traditional CMS like WordPress and a headless CMS like Butter.
 There are three key areas where you can see significant differences between these two solutions: